Utility Patent vs. Design Patent: Everything You Must KnowPatent Law ResourcesProvisional PatentPatent PendingDesign PatentPlant PatentUtility Patent

 - This test compares the similarities and differences between the patented product and the new one.
 If they're too similar, it's infringement.

 When claiming infringement, an inventor can also claim rights to any change that's not hard to make.
 The courts call these additions "equivalents."
 They protect a patented product beyond the prior art's scope.
 A 2008 court ruling extended the patent protection, making design patent infringement claims easier to win.
-Today, the responsibility is on the person charged with stealing a design to prove they didn't.
+Today, the responsibility is on the person charged with stealing a design to prove he or she didn't.

 Choosing between a utility patent and a design patent isn't difficult.
 In most instances, inventors will try to earn a utility patent.
 It's the most rewarding option if making money is the goal.
 You'll also have the power to decide your invention's fate, choosing who uses and sells it.

 In recent years, design patents have soared in popularity because legal rulings have increased their value.
 Furthermore, they're cheap and easy to get.

 When to File Both a Design Patent Application and a Utility Patent Application

 Sometimes an invention can get protection from both a design patent and a utility patent.
 If the invention has a function or structure that's unique, along with an ornamental design that's unique, you should think about filing both a design patent application and a utility patent application.
 It can be hard to file both, and you should speak with an attorney first to make sure you follow all the rules and procedures correctly.
 Both applications will give you a status of patent pending while they're being processed at the Patent Office.

 A design patent might not have a huge competitive advantage if customers will be happy with a competitor's product, which has an appearance that is different from yours.
 Design patents may be helpful for products where the appearance is essential to the customer by helping them make their purchase.